-Lee Carlson is an instrumental guitarist, musician and composer from Calgary, Alberta.
+Lee Carlson is an instrumental guitarist, teacher, composer, youtuber and blogger from Calgary, Alberta.
 From instrumental rock guitar to atmospheric ambient sounds, his unique style comes from an ability to create a song out of a vision or mood.

 With 8 albums to his credit, Lee continues to write, record, and release music of varying genres – from full-length instrumental guitar songs to production music for licensing purposes.

 Born and raised on Vancouver Island, Lee started playing guitar at age 12, taking private lessons and playing in the school band.
 Major influences included Steve Vai, Joe Satriani, John Petrucci, and Frank Zappa.